vignettes/articles/algorithm-auditing.Rmd

 ## Answer to question 1 (q1): Yes (1)

-## Answer to question 2 (q2): Correct Classification (1)
+## Answer to question 2 (q2): Correct classification (1)

-## Answer to question 3 (q3): Well-Defined (2)
+## Answer to question 3 (q3): Correct classification of the positive class (1)

-## Answer to question 4 (q4): No Preference (3)
+## Answer to question 4 (q4): False Positive (1)

 The model_fairness()